Myrmaplata plataleoides: Description

 Myrmaplata plataleoides, especially the females, mimic weaver ants in size, shape and colour.
 The body of M. plataleoides appears like an ant, which has three body segments and six legs, by having constrictions on the cephalothorax and abdomen.
 This creates the illusion of having a distinct head, thorax and gaster of the weaver ant, complete with a long and slender waist.
 The large compound eyes of the weaver ant are mimicked by two black patches on the head.
 The female's front legs resemble the feelers of weaver ants, while the males resemble a larger ant carrying a smaller one.
+The early instars differ vastly from the adults.
+Although they are not known to associate with these ants, they have been reported to resemble either the tropical fire ant Solenopsis geminata, or the yellow crazy ant Anoplolepis gracilipes.
+However, by the fifth instar, they resemble their usual model mimic, Oecophylla smaragdina workers in both the size and coloration.

 Sexual dimorphism

 Red weaver ant mimicking jumpers are sexually dimorphic.
 Female jumpers, measuring about 6–7 mm, are the best mimics of the weaver ants while the males, which usually measure about 9–12 mm in length, give the appearance of a weaver ant carrying a minor worker due to their elongated chelicerae which may be as long as one-third to half their body length.
 These elongated chelicerae are a secondary sexual characteristic of the males.
 The males use their long fangs like swords to fight off rivals.
 They can split their jaws, normally held closed, to unfold their fangs when required.
+Male Myrmarachne plataleoides engage in agonistic encounters that can be categorized into three stages of escalation: